Glenn-Harless/logue_osc/README.md

 - `scripts/dev_preview.py` – optional helper that rebuilds the active logue SDK oscillator to WASM (using Emscripten) and launches the preview server.
 - `scripts/validate_manifests.py` – sanity-check manifest files against the expected schema.

+### In-Browser Test Tools

+- **Sequencer** – choose a pattern, tempo, and octave span to hear how the patch behaves across notes.
+The sequencer automatically starts/stops the audio engine as needed.
+- **Auto Modulation** – sweep oscillator parameters (built-in shapes or user `OSC_PARAM`s) with a sine LFO by selecting a target, rate, and depth.

 ## Documentation